 For many women, working up the nerve to hand in your two weeks’ notice is a long and terrifying process.
 There are a host of unanswered questions.
 How will your boss react?
 Will you finish out the two weeks or be asked to leave right away?
 How will your co-workers behave?
 How should you behave?
 Should you wait until you already have a new job?

-If you want to leave your job and follow your dream (like Carrie Smith did!) with maximum confidence and minimum trouble, use our five strategies to make a professional exit that won’t damage your future opportunities.
+If you want to leave your job and pursue a new path with maximum confidence and minimum trouble, use our five strategies to make a professional exit that won’t damage your future opportunities.

 Don’t make it personal